wade1998/gfwlist2pac_daily/README.md

 # gfwlist2pac_daily

-Use doubi's script to convert gfwlist to a proxy auto-config file daily via Travis CI
+Use Doubi's script to convert gfwlist to a proxy auto-config file daily via Travis CI

 Bash script copyright owner is the original author.

-Deploy and ci config copyright are licensed under agpl v3.
+Deploy and CI config copyright are licensed under agpl v3.

 # Usage

+Change your proxy client to listen to: `127.0.0.1:1084`

 Directly put this into your pac url: